MarSkor/frontend-mentor-challenges/README.md

 ## Acknowledgments

-Pranshu-Sahu's solution gave me some inspiration for this project.[](https://github.com/Pranshu-Sahu/Front-end-mentor_card-detail-form)
+Pranshu-Sahu's solution gave me some inspiration for this project.[Their solution](https://github.com/Pranshu-Sahu/Front-end-mentor_card-detail-form)